alexandrehsd/cluster-analysis/README.md

   4. Why and when do we need standardize the data?
   5. Which are the pros and cons of using K-Means?
   6. How to interpret the results?

+[Silhouette Analysis.ipynb](https://github.com/alexandrehsd/Cluster-Analysis/blob/master/Silhouette%20Analysis.ipynb) talks about alternative ways of choosing the optimal number of clusters for the K-Means algorithm.
+More specifically, it shows how to perform silhouette analysis and plot the decision boundaries of K-Means for 2-dimensional data.